josiahpaul07/MMAD/readme.md

 - Ensemble: Weighted combination (0.31*RBF + 0.36*Linear + 0.33*Poly)
 - Components: 90% of features by default (use `--pca_variance_ratio` to adjust)

-## Notes

-- All hyperparameters match the original notebook implementation
-- The code preserves the exact logic and variable names from your notebook
-- Results should be identical to the notebook when using the same seed and data
-- The framework supports easy extension to additional models or scorers